Quality over quantity as English bubbly builds reputation

 IWSR predicts that sales of sparkling wine will grow faster than any other wine category in Britain over the next few years, adding 1.7 million cases between 2012 and 2018, at a compound annual growth rate of 2.8 percent.

-For champagne makers such as LVMH (LVMH.PA), Pernod Ricard (PERP.PA) and Laurent Perrier (LPER.PA), there has been increasing speculation that they might be looking to purchase vineyards in Britain, their biggest export market.
+For champagne makers such as LVMH, Pernod Ricard and Laurent Perrier, there has been increasing speculation that they might be looking to purchase vineyards in Britain, their biggest export market.

 "If we have the time, will and passion, it's possible (to make great sparkling wine in England)," said Pierre-Emmanuel Taittinger, president of the champagne house that bears his family name, though he said it has no such plans at present.